abeerupadhyay/py-redismutex/docs/source/index.rst

             return str(request.user.id)

 Now you only need to pass the redis connection object in the decorator, no need for the *key*.
-You can use the ``new_mutex_decorator`` something like..
+You can use the ``view_with_mutex`` something like..

 .. code-block:: python3